 Strategic Acquisitions: Hill-Rom has been proactively pursuing acquisitions to accelerate growth across five key clinical focus areas — advancing patient mobility, wound care and prevention, surgical, safety and efficiency, clinical workflow solutions as well as respiratory help.
 The company continues to gain from the acquisition of Voalte.
-In August 2019, the company announced the buyout of Breath Technologies, a developer and manufacturer of a patented nasal cannula technology that enables improved patient mobility.
-The takeover of Breath Technologies’ differentiated and disruptive respiratory therapy enables it to leverage Hill-Rom’s vertically-integrated commercial model.
+In August 2019, it announced the buyout of Breath Technologies, a developer and manufacturer of a patented nasal cannula technology that enables improved patient mobility.
+This acquisition is expected to drive Hill-Rom’s growth through fiscal 2020 as well.

 Progress in Digital Health Space: Hill-Rom recently launched a smartphone application — Linq mobile.
 Per the company, the platform has integrated Clinical Workflows with Nurse Call and clinical surveillance with monitoring systems to enhance team communication as well as efficiency.
 In line with its strategy to boost position in the Digital Health space, Hill-Rom recently partnered with Microsoft.
-The alliance will converge Hill-Rom's extensive clinical knowledge as well as streaming operational data from medical devices with Microsoft's cloud that include Azure IoT and Azure Machine Learning.
+This alliance is also expected to contribute to the company’s top line through fiscal 2020.

 However, there are some factors that have been deterring the stock’s growth.